 Find all the dates and times for this journey

 5 h 4 m

 It's difficult to get from Leicester to Manchester without changing at least once.

 |Average coach ticket price||£9 (€10)|

-Coaches from Leicester to Manchester cover the 74 miles (119 km) long journey taking on average 2 h 35 min with our travel partners like National Express.
-There are direct coach services available.
-You can get the cheapest coach tickets for this trip for as low as £6, but the average price of coach tickets is £9.
-Travellers depart most frequently from Leicester and arrive in Manchester, Shudehill Interchange.
+Coaches from Leicester to Manchester cover the 74 miles (119 km) long journey taking on average 2 h 40 min with our travel partners like National Express or Flixbus.
+Normally, there is 1 coach operating per day, including direct services available.
+While the average ticket price for this journey costs around £9, you can find the cheapest coach ticket for as low as £6.
+Travellers depart most frequently from Leicester and arrive in Manchester, Coach Station.

-For as little as £6 you can travel by coach from Leicester to Manchester with National Express.
-Omio will show you the best deals, timetables and tickets available for this route.
+For as little as £6 you can travel by coach to Manchester from Leicester with National Express and FlixBus.
+Omio will show you the best deals, timetables and tickets available for this trip.